Derrick Hall: Recognition and board affiliations

 During his time with the Diamondbacks, Hall has consistently been named to Rise Global and Yahoo's list of 100 Most Influential CEOs.
 In 2019, it was announced that Hall had been inducted into the Arizona Sports Hall of Fame for his impact on baseball.

-Hall currently serves on or is associated with over 25 corporate and charitable boards.
+Hall currently serves on or is associated with over 25 corporate and charitable boards, as well as an Ambassador for the Seena Magowitz Pancreatic Cancer Foundation.
 Hall, who is the past chairman of the board for Make-A-Wish Arizona and current national board member for Make-A-Wish, is also a past chairman of the board for the Valley of the Sun United Way.

 Personal life

 Hall met his wife, Amy, in college and the two were married in 1992.
-They are parents to three children, Logan (b.
-1996), Hayden (b.
-1998) and Kylie (b.
-2001).
+They are parents to three children, Logan, Hayden and Kylie.
 They reside in Paradise Valley, Arizona and additionally have a home in Coronado, California.

 During the 2011 baseball season, Hall was diagnosed with prostate cancer.
 Hall is now cancer free and has become a tireless advocate of cancer-fighting charities while continuing to speak publicly about the health challenges he faced.
 In 2014, he launched his own 501(c)(3) organization, the Derrick Hall Pro-State Foundation.

 In an interview Hall said about having cancer, "It certainly makes you appreciate life.
 You realize how important family members are.
 I really cherish each and every day with my wife and kids.
 It has changed me.
 No doubt.
 Having cancer wakes you up.
 It forces you to live a happier lifestyle, but it also forces you to enjoy each and every day and count your blessings."